 Actua works closely with Indigenous community leaders, local school boards, Elders, and industry partners to develop program curriculum to ensure programming reflects local priorities.
 The Indigenous-led land-based learning model is designed to meet the specific needs and interests of Indigenous youth.

-“Bridging Competencies in a Technology-Supported Youth Employment Pathway” with Ontario Tourism Education Corporation (OTEC), and First Work
+“Bridging Competencies in a Technology-Supported Youth Employment Pathway” with Ontario Tourism Education Corporation (OTEC), and First Work, and MaRS Discovery District

 With rapid and often confusing changes to the labour market, career pathways are becoming less linear and predictable for Canadian youth entering the workforce.
 Youth often face challenges understanding emerging opportunities and recognizing transferable experience.
 Infrastructure is needed to help youth navigate employment paths in more responsive, personalized, and targeted ways.

-The Future Skills Centre is investing $2.5M in a two-year project led by OTEC, and First Work, which explores the creation of a single, technology-enabled employment pathway for youth.
+The Future Skills Centre is investing $2.5M in a two-year project led by OTEC, MaRS Discovery District, and First Work, which explores the creation of a single, technology-enabled employment pathway for youth.

-This project integrates technologies from into a single cohesive platform covering two key stages of the employment and skills development process.
+This project integrates both technologies from OTEC and MaRS into a single cohesive platform covering two key stages of the employment and skills development process.
 First, the platform identifies occupations that fit with a youth job seeker’s interests and then, secondly, explores the required skills to be successful in those roles.
 In partnership with First Work, key partners will be included in youth employment services organizations.

 This project will engage 2,000 youth in pursuit of the most efficient skills training path to employment and ongoing career navigation in Western, Central, and Atlantic Canada.